Melvin Irizarry-Gelpi

 Physics

 BS, University of Puerto Rico-Mayagüez.
 PhD, Stony Brook University.
-Previously taught physics at Westchester Community College (Valhalla) and currently teaching at College of Mount Saint Vincent (The Bronx).
+Previously taught physics at Westchester Community College (Valhalla) and the College of Mount Saint Vincent (The Bronx).
 SLC, 2021–

 Faculty